claudioearevalo/claudioearevalo/README.md

 - 👋 Hello, I’m @claudioearevalo
-- 👀 I’m interested in swift, c# abd rust develop
+- 👀 I’m interested in swift, c# and rust develop
 - :alien: Also in GPT prompts